It feels good to spend time in the sunshine, but it can take a toll on your skin.

 While there are plenty of things you can do to ease the pain, there are only a few ways you can counteract the damage before it’s there for good.
 Wear a broad spectrum sunscreen -- and reapply it at least every 80 minutes -- and try to stick to the shade.
 You’ll protect yourself from future UV radiation and give your skin’s enzymes time to repair some of the damaged DNA.

-The sun can parch your skin, leaving with you rough patches.
+The sun can parch your skin, leaving you with rough patches.
 But you don’t have to be stuck with the lizard look.
 Use a scrub or loofah to gently exfoliate and remove the top layer of dead skin cells to reveal the soft skin beneath.
 Then moisturize with lotion.
 If you’re sunburned, skip petroleum-based products, which trap in heat.
 Also drink plenty of water during the day.

 UV rays can break down collagen and elastin, two proteins that keep skin firm and smooth.
 Try these treatments to iron out those wrinkles: